threedworld-mit/tdw/Documentation/Docker/docker.md

 # Dockerized TDW

-The TDW Dockerfile builds an Nvidia container with support for OpenGL and Cuda 8.0.
-Due to limitations in the hypervisor, it is not possible to run OpenGL within a container on macOS.
+The TDW Dockerfile builds an Nvidia container with the following:

+- OpenGL (Due to limitations in the hypervisor, it is not possible to run OpenGL within a container on macOS.
 The image can be built and launched directly from within a TDW controller (see docker_controller.py).
+- Cuda 8.0
+- pulseaudio

 ## Requirements